This page describes how to get the sunxi specific linux kernel built for your device.

 The main sunxi kernel repository is available at our projects github.

-You can clone this repository by running:
+You can clone the entire (huge) repository by installing the git package and running:

 There are several branches in our kernel tree.
 Unless you wish to do some specific development, you should probably stick to the sunxi-3.4 branch as this will get the most out of your hardware quickly.